 Who Should Attend

-The course is appropriate for anyone who is, or will be, involved in leading and managing teams in any field.
-Although the majority of participants in some years have had engineering or scientific training, the course has proven useful for individuals from a variety of other backgrounds including doctors, lawyers, government and military personnel, managers in human resources and financial areas, and project managers in general.
+This course is appropriate for anyone who is, or will be, involved in leading and managing teams.
+Although the majority of participants in some years have had engineering or scientific training, the course has proven useful for individuals from a variety of other backgrounds.
 Participants are expected to have some background in team-building and/or team management skills.

-- Assess yourself as a team leader/manager by understanding your strengths and weaknesses, choosing three or four areas in your leadership abilities you wish to develop
+- Assess yourself as a team leader/manager/CEO by understanding your strengths and weaknesses, choosing three or four areas you wish to develop

-- Understand your emotional intelligence and utilize it to manage others
+- Utilize your emotional intelligence to manage others

-- Learn to facilitate and coach in a culture aimed at delivering results
+- Facilitate and coach in a culture aimed at delivering results

-- Learn how to reduce uncertainty on a team through effective socialization
+- Use effective socialization practices reduce uncertainty on a team

-- Learn how to transform your leadership to a more adaptive style that fits your organizational culture
+- Transform your leadership to a more adaptive style that fits your organizational culture

 Challenge 1: The Leadership Development Model